microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/ImpulseExplained.md

 This crucial difference is why Impulse messages are only recoverable on a “best effort” basis (ie. only if they make it to the log), whereas Fork messages are _always_ guaranteed to be recoverable.

-&#x00B9; _Non-system messages are Remote Procedure Calls (RPCs), and are the application method calls that one instance makes to another instance, including to itself._
+&#x00B9; _Messages are Remote Procedure Calls (RPCs), and are the application method calls that one instance makes to another instance, including to itself.
+These application messages are distinct from system messages (like `TakeCheckpoint`) which are sent by the IC to the LB._

 <br/>